 Click here for more information about this program.

-This 65-hour certificate program will assist you in preparing for the Pharmacy Technician Certification Board Certified Pharmacy Technician (CPhT) exam.
+This 65-hour certificate program will assist you in preparing for the Pharmacy Technician Certification Board’s Pharmacy Technician Certification Exam (CPhT).

 “KSU was my first choice.
 I was so successful in this program.
 If I can do it, others can do it.
 Now, I’m about to [pursue] nursing!”